T99Rots/flutter_metaballs/README.md

 <br>
 <br>

-### `MetaballsEffect.grow()` (Doesn't work with touch devices yet)
+### `MetaballsEffect.grow()`
-In this effect all metaballs within a given radius increase their radius based on how close they are to the mouse cursor
+This effect increases the radius of all metaballs based on how close they are to the mouse cursor or a touch
 | Property               | Default value | Accepted values | Description                                                   |
 |------------------------|---------------|-----------------|---------------------------------------------------------------|
 | `double? radius`       | `0.5`         | Above 0         | The radius around the mouse in which the metaballs get scaled |